phoenixpyra7/svg-logo-maker/README.md

 # svg-logo-maker

 ## Description
-This SVG logo generator allows you to select up to three characters, you then select a base shape of square, circle or triangle.
-Both the shape and font colors can be customized.
+This SVG logo generator allows you to select from 1-3 characters, select a shape (square, circle or triangle), and select the shape color and font color.
+The generated logo will then be saved with the title comprised ofr the characters which were used to create it.

 ## Link